Ghub User and Developer Manual

 2.1 Basic Concepts, Arguments and Variables

 Originally Ghub supported only Github but now it also supports Gitlab, Gitea, Gogs and Bitbucket.
-For the historic reason just given, the function ghub-request defaults to acting on a github forge, but can be told to act on another forge using the FORGE argument.
+Because of that, the function ghub-request defaults to acting on a github forge, but can be told to act on other forges using the FORGE argument.

-The FORGE argument only specifies what kind of forge to act on, not which instance.
+The FORGE argument only specifies what kind of forge we are accessing, not which host specifically.
 The HOST argument can be used to select the instance.
 For some forges a default instance is defined:

 • Forge github defaults to host api.github.com.